ARE THERE BENEFITS TO BUILDING RELATIONSHIPS IN BUSINESS THROUGH NETWORKING?

 Hopefully, this final paragraph has convinced you of the importance of becoming your business's biggest advocate.

-Make an effort to create strategic alliances which are going to help benefit your business.
+Make an effort to create strategic alliances that are going to help benefit your business.

 Would you rather connect with an enormous amount of people, one at a time, or perhaps interact with a few people that will each introduce you to a thousand?